 Peas and carrots can be cooked and served together—a classic combination.
-Place shelled peas in a sauce pan and just cover with cold water then bring to just a boil over high heat; immediately lower the heat and simmer on until the peas are just tender—a few minutes.
+Place shelled peas in a saucepan and just cover with cold water then bring to just a boil over high heat; immediately lower the heat and simmer until the peas are just tender—a few minutes.
 Drain well and place the peas in a serving bowl.

-Peel one or two medium carrots and cut into batonnet–matchstick shape, or chop into rounds or small cubes.
+Peel one or two medium carrots and cut them into matchstick shapes, or chop them into rounds or small cubes.
 (Don’t use so many carrots that they overwhelm the peas.)
 Bring salted water to a boil in a second saucepan.
 Add the carrots, return to a boil, reduce heat to a simmer, and simmer until tender.
 Drain, refresh the water, and drain again.